Connecticut Second-Degree Harassment Lawyer

 Calling someone, even without having a conversation, can result in second-degree harassment charges.
 As can repeated texts, emails, or other written communications.
-This statute is broad and many kinds of conduct can fall underneath it, but a lawyer can help analyze your specific case and advocate for your rights.
+This statute is broad and many kinds of conduct can fall underneath it, but a Connecticut attorney can help analyze your unique second-degree harassment case and advocate for your rights.

 What are the Penalties for Second Degree Harassment?

 Second-degree harassment is a Class C misdemeanor and convictions exposure you to up to 3 months in jail and/or a $500 fine.
-Though this is less serious than a felony charge, it’s still important to preserve a clean record and a Connecticut second-degree harassment lawyer can work towards a positive disposition in your case.
+Though this is less serious than a felony charge, it’s still important to preserve a clean record and a Connecticut attorney can work towards a positive disposition in your second-degree harassment case.

 Consult a Connecticut Second-Degree Harassment Attorney

 A Connecticut second-degree harassment lawyer can use all available strategies to fight the charges and help reach a favorable outcome.
 For a confidential consultation to learn more about the advantages of working with an experienced defense attorney, call Mark Sherman Law.